-You may be wondering why people would call the Peer Counseling Helpline.
-The answers to this question may vary widely.
+Students call the Peer Counseling Helpline for various reasons.
 Sometimes you may be experiencing problems that you are not comfortable with discussing with your friends or family.
-When those problems are significantly affecting your ability to function, you may want to visit a therapist at the Counseling Center, but often those problems may not require a professional counselor.
-You may just need a person to be able to talk with, someone who is similar in age and responsibilities, and that is the goal of the Peer Counseling Helpline.
+When those problems are significantly affecting your ability to function, you may want to visit a therapist at the Counseling Center.
+However, you may also just need a person to be able to talk with, someone who is similar in age and responsibilities, and that is the goal of the Peer Counseling Helpline.
 We aim to provide you with a safe space to explore your concerns.

 Below are some of the more common questions asked about the Peer Counseling Helpline:

 Peer Counselors are trained to explore feelings, address concerns and questions, and provide resources when needed.
 The Helpline establishes an unbiased, supportive and listening environment.
 It is also a forum where students can disclose issues that they might be uncomfortable discussing with friends and family.

 The Peer Counseling Helpline is designed as students helping other students.
 While these students are not professionals, they do receive rigorous training in order to better accommodate your call.